zzzprojects/docs/learnentityframeworkcore.com/pages/model/generated-value.md

 There are multiple ways to configure a generated value, and the most common are:

 - **Default Behavior**
-   - For example, the `CustomerID` property for the `Customer` entity type will be considered as an Key/Identity.
+   - For example, the `CustomerID` property for the `Customer` entity type will be considered as a Key/Identity.
 - **Data Annotations:**
    - [Concurrency Check](https://www.learnentityframeworkcore.com/configuration/data-annotation-attributes/concurrencycheck-attribute)
    - [Database Generated](https://www.learnentityframeworkcore.com/configuration/data-annotation-attributes/databasegenerated-attribute)